Take in tranquil views on our Blackmoorfoot walk

-This route provides a gentle amble along two sides of Blackmoorfoot Reservoir, which is a haven for wildlife and migrating birds.
-Short but sweet, it encompasses tranquil woodland and wide views across the water and surrounding countryside.
-There are plenty of rest points along the way where you can stop and take it all in.
+Short but sweet, this walk has tranquil woodland and wide views across the water and surrounding countryside.
+There are plenty of rest points along the way, so you can stop and take it all in.
 The return route is back the same way, so that you can avoid a less pleasant roadside journey around the western and northern sides of the reservoir.

 1 out of 4